-- 66 Based on the above the best fit would be a council size of 62.
-This would require the Council to have an additional seven members and is something the County Council could not support given the arguments within this submission.
-The next best fit is a size of 55. - 67 The County Council's 15 CIPFA Nearest Neighbour authorities amongst other county councils have been identified.
-The comparative position described below is based upon February 2014 data obtained from the LGBCE website. - 68 In terms of the size of the electorate, Leicestershire is near the median compared to the nearest neighbours, as shown in the chart below.
+- Based on the above, the best fit would be a council size of 42, followed by either 49 or 55.
+To reduce to 42 or 49 would require a substantial reduction in the number of Councillors which in turn would have an effect on the decision making structure within Leicestershire. - The County Council's 15 CIPFA Nearest Neighbour authorities amongst other county councils have been identified.
+The comparative position described below is based upon February 2014 data obtained from the LGBCE website. - In terms of the size of the electorate, Leicestershire is near the median compared to the nearest neighbours, as shown in the chart below.

-69 While the proposed Council size of 55 is towards the lower end of the nearest neighbours group, four other counties also have a Council size between 50 and 60.
+While the proposed Council size of 55 is towards the lower end of the nearest neighbours group, four other counties also have a Council size between 50 and 60.
 While the mean Council size across the nearest neighbours is 66, three of the other counties are relative outliers in terms of electorate size (Hampshire and Lancashire) or electorate density (Cumbria).
 Excluding these three counties reduces the mean Council size to 62.

-70 In terms of average electorate per councillor, the proposed Council size of 55 produces a figure of 9,466 This is slightly above the average of the nearest neighbours, as shown in the chart below.
-The projected electorate in 2021 would indicate an average electorate per councillor of 10,047, which would remain within the current range shown by the nearest neighbours.
+In terms of average electorate per councillor for 2015, the proposed Council size of 55 produces a figure of 9,466.
+This is slightly above the average of the nearest neighbours, as shown in the chart below.
+The projected electorate in 2021 would indicate an average electorate per councillor of 9,984 which would remain within the current range shown by the nearest neighbours.

-71 In arriving at the Council size consideration has been given to Boundary reviews currently underway in Cambridgeshire, Nottinghamshire and Warwickshire.
+In arriving at the Council size, consideration has been given to Boundary reviews currently underway in Cambridgeshire, Nottinghamshire and Warwickshire.
 As part of those reviews the LGBCE have recommended the following Council sizes:-